Megamania: Gameplay

 Atari 2600 gameplay.
 The player's ship—the blue object at the bottom—is being attacked by enemy hamburgers.

 In Megamania, the player is a pilot of a machine referred to as both an intergalactic space cruiser and a mobile blaster.
-After a day of work, the pilot gorges themselves on food ranging from ice cream to pizzas and begins to hallucinate.
-At home after falling asleep, the pilot finds themselves in a nightmare being attacked by various food and household objects such as hamburgers, steam irons and bow ties.
+After a day of work, the pilot gorges themself on food ranging from ice cream to pizzas and begins to hallucinate.
+At home after falling asleep, the pilot finds themself in a nightmare being attacked by various food and household objects such as hamburgers, steam irons and bow ties.
 The player must control their fleet of mobile blasters that are under attack from these objects.

 Megamania can be played with one player, or two players taking turns.
 The goal of Megamania is to accumulate points by knocking out as many enemy objects as possible by firing the ship's missile launcher at them before the players own fleet of three space cruisers is destroyed.
 The player can earn an extra space cruiser in reserve for every 10,000 points earned.

 There are eight waves of enemies which move with different frequency and attack patterns.
 Each wave has the point value of each object increase, until the eighth wave featuring "Space Dice", after which, all enemies are worth 90 points each and the enemies palette color and patterns change.
 The game is timed by an energy bar at the bottom of the screen that gradually depletes during each wave.
 If it runs out, the player loses a blaster.
 Bonus points are rewarded after each round for how much energy is left in each bar.

 Using the game options on the Atari, the player can choose between guided missiles, or straight missiles.
 Guided missiles can be steered by following your joystick movement.
 With straight missiles, they streak straight up.